 TNY is a merchandise company that exports luxury goods worth millions of dollars every year via sea route for its buyers in Europe.

 Most of the consignments are CIF (cost, insurance & freight) and TNY bears all the expenses till the goods reach the buyer.
 However, some consignments are FOB where the buyer pays insurance expenses (usually a trader who’ll sell the goods further).

 Till the time the goods or merchandise safely reaches the buyer, the insurable interest lies with the merchandise company TNY.
-However, once the buyers receive the good, the insurable interest is transferred to the buyer.
+However, once the buyers receive the goods and transfer the insurable interest the buyer.

-The transfer of insurable interest takes place once TNY receives a confirmation from the buyer that the goods have been received and in pristine condition.
-Any damage afterward can be claimed by the buyer from the insurer (if insured afterward).
+The transfer of insurable interest takes place once TNY receives a confirmation from the buyer that the goods have been received and are in pristine condition.
+The buyer can claim any damage afterward from the insurer (if insured afterward).

 Case of Shared Interests and Assignment

 Cochin Shipping Co.
-Ltd. owns and operates multiple medium capacity ships and seeking to improve its operations by augmenting its capacity.
-It’ll acquire three high capacity cargo vessels, which will be financed in the ratio of 3:7 by the company and banks.
+Ltd. owns and operates multiple medium-capacity ships and seeks to improve its operations by augmenting its capacity.
+It’ll acquire three high-capacity cargo vessels, financed in the ratio of 3:7 by the company and banks.

-The deal involves three banks (one for each ship), NSDB ltd., PBFC ltd. and SBA Ltd. with one for each ship being acquired by the firm.
-All banks require the ships to be insured, which can be achieved in any of the following three options:
+The deal involves three banks (one for each ship), NSDB ltd., PBFC ltd., and SBA Ltd. with one for each ship acquired by the firm.
+All banks require insured ships, which can achieve in any of the following three options:

-- The shipper buys the marine insurance policy and bears the cost, repays the loan to Financier in case the ship is lost (damaged beyond repair).
+- The shipper buys the marine insurance policy and bears the cost.
+And repays the loan in case of the lost ship (damaged beyond repair) to the Financier.

-- The shipper and financier insure their respective shares separately.
+- A shipper and financier insure their respective shares separately.

-- The shipper gets the marine insurance and assigns the policy to the financier, at the time of claim, the shipper will receive the sum insured after the financier’s claim has been satisfied.
+- The shipper gets the marine insurance and assigns the policy to the financier.
+At the time of claim, the shipper receives the sum insured after satisfying the financier’s claim.